Adaptive Robust Kernels for Non-Linear Least Squares Problems: Related Work

 In this work, instead of choosing a specific robust kernel for a particular scenario, we dynamically adapt a robust kernel to the actual outlier distribution during the optimization process.
 To do this, we build upon the generalized kernel formulation recently proposed by Barron~\cite{barron2019cvpr} for training neural networks.
 It generalizes over popular robust kernels and we formulate an approximation of it for the use in NLS estimation.

-For pose graph SLAM problems, several approaches exist to deal with the outliers dynamically.
+For pose graph SLAM problems, several approaches exist to deal with the outliers dynamically~\cite{stachniss2016handbook-slamchapter,agarwal2014ram}.
 S{\"u}nderhauf and Protzel~\cite{sunderhauf2012iros} propose introducing additional switch variables to the original optimization problem, which determines whether an observation should be used or discarded during optimization.
+The RRR approach~\cite{latif2012rss} is a robust SLAM back-end that targets to reject false constraints through constraint clustering and mutually consistency checks.
 Agarwal \etal~\cite{agarwal2013icra} propose a robust kernel, which dynamically weighs the observations without requiring to estimate any additional variables.
+Lajoie \etal~\cite{lajoie2019ral} and Yang \etal~\cite{yang2020arxiv} further this idea as a truncated least squares problem which can be solved efficiently as a semi-definite program.
+They also provide solutions with certain robustness guarantees for the registration and SLAM problem.
+Recently, Yang \etal~\cite{yang2020ral} propose a robust estimation framework based on graduated non-convexity (GNC) methods which solves a sequence of minimization problems which are convex initially, and converge eventually to the original non-convex robust loss.

 Taking a probabilistic view, several robust kernels are understood to arise from a probability distribution, which can be used to determine the best kernel type based on the actual observations.
 Agamennoni \etal~\cite{agamennoni2015icra} propose to use an elliptical distribution to represent several popular robust kernels.
 They estimate hyper-parameters for each kernel type based on the residual distribution and perform a model comparison to determine the best kernel for the situation at hand.
 In this paper, we take a different approach and adapt the robust kernel shape by using the probability distribution of a generalized loss function~\cite{barron2019cvpr}.
-We do not require an explicit model comparison to choose the best kernel and estimate the kernel shape in an EM fashion with the optimizations.
+We do not require an explicit model comparison to choose the best kernel and estimate the kernel shape through an alternating minimization procedure.